-GR-IX is the Greek Internet Exchange.It is a neutral, non-for-profit Internet Exchange.
+GR-IX is the Greek Internet Exchange.It is a neutral, non-profit Internet Exchange.

 GR-IX is the only Internet Exchange in Greece.
 It constitutes an important national infrastructure as it interconnects all significant Internet players in Greece, such as Internet service providers, content providers etc.